kamingfung/kamingfung.github.io/content/blogs/2024-02-14-MS-buildings/index.md

     The input area spans 1 tiles: [21230030]

 ## Step 3 - Download the building footprints for each tile that intersects our AOI and crop the results

-This is where most of the magic happens.
-We download all the building footprints for each tile that intersects our AOI, then only keep the footprints that are _contained_ by our AOI.
+This is where most of the magic happens. :sparkles: We download all the building footprints for each tile that intersects our AOI, then only keep the footprints that are _contained_ by our AOI.

-*Note*: this step might take awhile depending on how many tiles your AOI covers and how many buildings footprints are in those tiles.
+_Note_: this step might take awhile depending on how many tiles your AOI covers and how many buildings footprints are in those tiles.

 ```python
 # read the quads catalog